Cloud-CV/EvalAI/docs/source/migrations.md

 python manage.py makemigrations jobs --name=execution_time_limit --settings=settings.dev
 ```

-* Files create after running `makemigrations` should be committed along with other files
+* Files created after running `makemigrations` should be committed along with other files

-* While creating a migration for your concerned change it may happen that some other changes are also there in the migration file.
-Like adding a `execution_time_limit` field on `Submission` model also brings in the change for `when_made_public` being added.
+* While creating a migration for your concerned change, it may happen that some other changes are also there in the migration file.
+For example, adding a `execution_time_limit` field on `Submission` model also brings in the change for `when_made_public` being added.
 In that case, open an [new issue](https://github.com/Cloud-CV/EvalAI/issues/new) and clearly mention the issue over there.
-If possible fix the issue yourself, by opening a new branch and creating migrations only for the concerned part.
-Idea here is that a commit should only include its concerned migration changes and nothing else.
+If possible, fix the issue yourself, by opening a new branch and creating migrations only for the concerned part.
+The idea here is that a commit should only include its concerned migration changes and nothing else.